ch3995-jeff/Final_project/README.md

      + 8.5282e-4*T*R² - 1.99e-7*T²*R²
 ```

-where T is air temperature in °F and R is relative humidity in %.
-The result is converted back to °C. The equation is valid when T ≥ 80°F (26.7°C); below this threshold, the Heat Index is set equal to the air temperature.
-Additional adjustments are applied following NOAA guidelines for low-humidity and high-humidity conditions.
+where T is air temperature (°F) and R is relative humidity (%).
+Results are converted to °C.

 ### Threshold Exceedance Analysis